15 Questions to Ask Yourself (& Your Team!) Before the Work From Home Transition

 • How management skills differ for a remote team;

-• The ins and outs of virtual communication (it’s different than in the office!)
+• The ins and outs of virtual communication, which is different from being in the office.

 9. How will remote work change your hiring practices?